Multisensory teaching for dyscalculia and maths difficulties

 Dear Student,

-I am very happy to make this assessment and you are correct providing you have evidence from a suitably qualified professional then you are entitled to reasonable adjustments in examinations, in this case it is likely that the use of a PC would solve the problem, but an array of adjustments are possible.
+I am very happy to make this assessment and you are correct providing you have evidence from a suitably qualified professional then you are entitled to reasonable adjustments in examinations, in this case it is likely that the use of typing would solve the problem, but an array of adjustments are possible.

 Can a 7 year old be assessed for dyslexia